CONTACT MARTIN & HILLYER

-For some other types of issues, like wills & estates or business law, there may be a fee for your initial meeting with your lawyer.
-You can get more information about the specific fees expected in your case during your free initial telephone consultation.
+For some other types of issues, like wills & estates, employment or business law, there may be a fee for your initial meeting with your lawyer.

 Please tell us what sort of issue or question you are contacting us about, and provide us with a brief summary.
 Make sure you include any important dates.